paigeweber13/fine-hardware-visualization/README.md

      - chooses to use theoretical performance numbers for some things and benchmarks for others.
 The choice is complicated but detailed in Fig. 1 of their paper
+     - unable to instrument multi-stage programs.
+You can only instrument a loop
+     - was interested in a tool mentioned on page 9 of the report which benchmarks the system and may also generate a topology `.yml`.
+       - In the paper it was called `likwid_bench_auto.py` but seems to have been renamed to `kerncraft/models/benchmark.py`
+       - to run it, I installed kerncraft with `pip install kerncraft` and then ran `likwid_bench_auto` in bash.
+So name of executable is still the same
+       - seems to do a lot of the same stuff we want to do with a benchmark...
    - HPC toolkit "Tau" out of Oak Ridge
    - other laboratory toolkits
    - Vampir